Kuwait says mosque bomber was young Saudi man, detains driver

 Officials said the bombing was clearly meant to stir enmity between majority Sunnis and minority Shi‘ites and harm the comparatively harmonious ties between the sects in Kuwait.

-Shi‘ites are between 15 and 30 percent of the population of Kuwait, where members of both communities live side by side with little apparent friction.
+Shi‘ites are between 15 and 30 percent of the population of Kuwait, a mostly Sunni country where members of both communities live side by side with little apparent friction.

 Kuwait is a conservative Muslim country where alcohol is banned, but it is less strict than Saudi Arabia on issues such as women’s rights and freedom of religion.